Period During Pregnancy – Myths Busted

 - Ectopic pregnancy: When the fertilized egg is incorrectly implanted in the fallopian tube or in the neck of the uterus, it is called an ectopic pregnancy.
 One of the symptoms of ectopic pregnancy is heavy vaginal bleeding along with pain in the abdomen and pelvis.
 An ectopic pregnancy needs to be dissolved or surgically removed.

-- Cervical changes: Throughout the course of the pregnancy, the cervix, which is the opening of the uterus, is closed.
+- Cervical changes: Throughout the course of the pregnancy, the cervix, which is the opening of uterus is closed.
 However, when it experiences irritation or intrusion during events like a pelvic exam, intercourse, etc., it may result in light bleeding.

 - Miscarriage: Miscarriage takes place when there is a developmental issue with the baby.
 It is characterized by heavy bleeding and cramps.

 - Bleeding after birth control: Birth control pills cause hormonal changes in the body.
-In case you are pregnant after having stopped the birth control pills recently, then you may see spotting or light bleeding.
+In case you get pregnant after stopping with the birth control pills, then you may see spotting or light bleeding.

 - Bleeding caused by placental conditions: There are certain situations involving the placenta that may cause vaginal bleeding especially in the second and the third trimesters.
 Placenta praevia is a condition where the placenta is blocking the cervix partially or fully.
+This condition may cause light or heavy bleeding.
 Another condition is placental abruption where the placenta is separated from the uterine wall.
-These are known to cause light bleeding that seems like you are on a period when pregnant.
+In the case of placental abruption, you may experience severe abdominal pain along with slight or heavy bleeding.

 - Other causes: There are also other causes like, infection or molar pregnancy, where an abnormal mass gets fertilized in place of the foetus, which can cause bleeding during pregnancy.